jiaqi-gu/Binary_Editor_For_MPIS_R2000_Module/README.md

-This is a binary editor for R2000 object and load modules.
+This is a binary editor for MIPS R2000 object and load modules.

 To run the program: